 Since our inception, we have devoted substantially all of our resources to fund the operating expenses and capital expenditure requirements associated with the research and development of our product candidates.
 These programs are described in greater detail under the heading "Our Pipeline" in the section titled "Business Overview" of this Annual Report.
-Our current funding will not be sufficient for us to fund any of our programmed T cell product candidates through regulatory approval, and we will need to raise additional capital to complete the development and commercialization of our programmed T cell product candidates, and in connection with our continuing operations, strategy and other planned activities.
+Our current funding may only be sufficient to fund obe-cel through initial commercial launch, assuming certain timelines on successful regulatory approval, and we will need to raise additional capital to reach profitability as well as to complete the development and commercialization of our other programmed T cell product candidates, and in connection with our continuing operations, strategy and other planned activities.
 Our future capital requirements will depend on many factors, including:

-- · the progress, results and costs of laboratory testing, manufacturing, and preclinical and clinical development of our current and future product candidates; - · the timing and amounts of any milestone or royalty payments we may be required to make under current or future license or collaboration agreements; - the costs of leasing, building out, equipping, and operating the facilities necessary to research, develop, manufacture and commercialize our product candidates, as well as to support our continuing operations; - the costs of hiring additional clinical, quality control and manufacturing personnel; - · the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the costs of operating as a public company.
+- the progress, results and costs of laboratory testing, manufacturing, and preclinical and clinical development of our current and future product candidates; - the timing and amounts of any milestone or royalty payments we may be required to make under current or future license or collaboration agreements; - the costs of leasing, building out, equipping, and operating the facilities necessary to research, develop, manufacture and commercialize our product candidates, as well as to support our continuing operations; - the costs of hiring additional clinical, quality control and manufacturing personnel; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the costs of operating as a public company.

 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
 In addition, our product candidates, if approved, may not achieve commercial success.
-Our product revenues, if any, will be derived from sales of product candidates that we do not expect to be commercially available for several years, if at all.
+Our product revenues, if any, will be derived from sales of product candidates that we do not expect to be commercially available for up to two years in the case of our existing lead program and, with respect to other pipeline programs, up to several years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.

 To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a shareholder.
+For example, in December 2022, we issued approximately 81.9 million ADSs in an underwritten public offering.
+Although these securities did not include preferential terms, they resulted in dilution for existing shareholders.
 Debt financing and preferred equity financing, if available, could result in fixed payment obligations, and we may be required to accept terms that restrict our ability to incur additional indebtedness, force us to maintain specified liquidity or other ratios or restrict our ability to pay dividends or make acquisitions.